mattiabaldari/virtualbox-snapshotter/README.md

 - `-h` or `--help` - displays a help message
 - `-v` or `--verbose` - script will become more verbose (will produce more textual output).
 Useful for debugging.
 - `-r NUMBER` or `--retain NUMBER` - Number of latest snapshots to retain.
-Replace `NUMBER` with a number berween 0 (incl.) and 1000 (incl.).
+Replace `NUMBER` with a number between 0 (incl.) and 1000 (incl.).
 If 0 is provided - deletes all snapshots leaving just the latest one.
 If argument is not provided, defaults to 3.
 - `-n "CUSTOM_NAME"` or `--name "CUSTOM_NAME"` - Customise name for a snapshot.
 Replace `CUSTOM_NAME` to any text for a custom snapshot name.
 Make sure to enclose your custom snapshot name within double quotes (").
 If argument is not provided, defaults to "Regular Snapshot CURRENT_DATE"
 - `-d "CUSTOM_DESCRIPTION"` or `--description "CUSTOM_DESCRIPTION"` - Customise description for a snapshot.
 Replace `CUSTOM_DESCRIPTION` to any text for a custom snapshot description.
 Make sure to enclose your custom snapshot description within double quotes (").
 If argument is not provided, defaults to "Regular Snapshot taken on CURRENT_DATE via virtualbox-snapshotter"